Open-Data-Product-Initiative/v4.1/README.md

 ODPS is adopted by organizations and initiatives across public and private sectors — from **governments and data marketplaces** to **enterprises building AI-native data ecosystems**.

 If your organization uses ODPS, we’d love to add your logo here.
-Please open a pull request or [contact the maintainers](https://github.com/Open-Data-Product-Initiative/open-data-product-spec/discussions).

 ---

-## Questions?
-Need Help?
-Found a Bug?
+## Found a Bug?

-If you’ve got questions about implementation, contributing, or special features,
+If you’ve got questions about implementation, contributing, or special features,  found a bug?
-please start a thread in our [**Discussions** tab](https://github.com/Open-Data-Product-Initiative/open-data-product-spec/discussions).

-Found a bug?
-Submit an [**issue**](https://github.com/Open-Data-Product-Initiative/open-data-product-spec/issues) or propose improvements with a pull request to the `dev` branch.
+Submit an [**issue**](https://github.com/Open-Data-Product-Initiative/dev/issues) or propose improvements with a pull request to the `dev`.

 ---